TwoRavens/raven-metadata-service/deploy/readme.md

 # other
 # ---------------

-# list pods, the name of the eventdata pod is "ravens-eventdata-web-xxxxxx-xxxx"
+# list pods, the name of the metadata pod is "ravens-preprocess-app"
 #
 kubectl get pods